AFLplusplus/LibAFL/README.md

 Please check out [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guideline.

+## Debugging

+Your fuzzer doesn't work as expected?
+Try reading [DEBUGGING.md](./docs/src/DEBUGGING.md) to understand how to debug your problems.

 ## Cite
 If you use LibAFL for your academic work, please cite the following paper: